Hardingendaniel/ie500417_group_07/data/markdown/exponential_smoothing_explanation.md

 # Exponential Smoothing

-**Exponential Smoothing**
-Exponential Smoothing is a versatile forecasting method that applies exponentially decreasing weights to past observations.
+**Exponential Smoothing**  is a versatile forecasting method that applies exponentially decreasing weights to past observations.
 This technique is effective for data exhibiting trends but lacking strong seasonal patterns.

 ## **Why Exponential Smoothing?**